ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 In XSS, the system that is eventually attacked is the *web browser*.
 However, the *cause* of the attack is improper code written in the *sender* of the data to the web browser.
 There are three common patterns for XSS:

-* **Persistent Store**The malicious data is stored in a database for later retrieval.
+* **Persistent Store**<br>The malicious data is stored in a database for later retrieval.
 For example, an attacker submits a comment with an embedded malicious script; when someone else uses their web browser to view the comments, the web browser runs the malicious script.

-* **Reflection**The malicious data is sent by the victim’s web browser to the server (typically inside a URL) and immediately reflected back to the browser.
+* **Reflection**<br>The malicious data is sent by the victim’s web browser to the server (typically inside a URL) and immediately reflected back to the browser.

-* **DOM-based**The web client sends the attack data to itself, typically using data provided from an attack and then sent via the DOM using JavaScript.
+* **DOM-based**<br>The web client sends the attack data to itself, typically using data provided from an attack and then sent via the DOM using JavaScript.

 🔔 XSS is such a common mistake in web applications that it is 2017 OWASP Top 10 #7.
 It is also 2019 CWE Top 25 #2.
 In CWE it is [CWE-79](https://cwe.mitre.org/data/definitions/79.html), *Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting')*.